 Where should you go?

 Anywhere you want, but plan ahead.
-Is there a GLBT friendly coffee shop in town?
+Is there a LGBTQIA friendly coffee shop in town?
 Maybe start there.
-Or a GLBT bar?
+Or a LGBTQIA bar?
 That’s another option.
 For your first time out, some of us go someplace where they’re used to seeing girls like us.
+You might google ‘crossdresser friendly stores’ but it’s not likely you will find anything.
 It’s important to get used to being out in public and it’s easier if you know you’re not the first t-girl, or the only t-girl there.
 If there’s not a place like that in your area, I bet there’s a PFLAG or a Tri-Ess chapter that meets near you.

 Being comfortable out will take time but you will get there.
 I never thought I’d go to a restaurant or a mall or a gas station in heels, but I do it all the time.